 Proposed methods

+In this contribution, two solutions are poposed.

+Solution #1

-In this contribution, it is proposed the loop_filter_across_subpic_enabled_flag of a subpicture can only control whether to apply deblocking filtering on samples inside the subpicture.
+In solution #1, it is proposed the loop_filter_across_subpic_enabled_flag of a subpicture can only control whether to apply deblocking filtering on samples inside the subpicture.
 In this way, SAO, ALF and deblocking filtering will follow a consistent rule on boundaries between subpictures.
 Fig. 2 shows the proposed controlling rules in two cases.

 (a)